 Note; TV manufacturer's instructions must be consulted and take precedence insofar as positioning of heating appliances are concerned.
 If the stove is to be installed underneath a wall-mounted TV, then this can be achieved by installing a shelf above the appliance to protect the TV from the heat produced by the stove.
 The shelf must be constructed from a non-combustible material positioned 400mm from the top of the appliance.
 There must then be a clearance of 200mm from the top of the shelf to the bottom of the TV.
 The depth of the shelf depends on the depth (or protrusion from the wall) of the TV but must extend at least 50mm outward from the front of the TV.
 See figure 5.
-If a minimum distance of 50mm to the TV from the shelf front cannot be achieved it is acceptable to position the stove forward from the wall and use a deeper shelf.
-If this the case then the stove must be installed so as to prevent movement back to the wall.
-The noncombustible shelf must not project further forward than the back edge of the outlet grille on the top of the stove.
+If a minimum distance of 50mm to the TV from the shelf front cannot be achieved it is acceptable to position the stove must be installed so as to prevent movement back to the wall.
+The non-combustible shelf must not project further forward than the back edge of the outlet grille on the top of the stove.
 In all cases the shelf must extend at least 50mm forwards from the TV.